-8 best Istanbul hotels
+6 of the best hotels in Istanbul

-(CNN) — In Istanbul, you're never stuck for something to do, see, eat or drink -- no matter what time of the night or day it is.
+(CNN) — In Istanbul, you're never stuck for something to do, see, eat or drink-- no matter what time of the night or day it is.
 But even the most energetic travelers need somewhere to take a breather.

-In a city packed with more hotels than you could visit in a lifetime, finding the best isn't easy.
-But these eight -- ranging from five-star palaces to quirky boutique retreats -- are arguably the best the city has to offer.
+In a destination packed with more hotels than you could visit in a lifetime, finding the best isn't easy.
+But these six are among the best the city has to offer when you stay here:

 1. Pera Palace Hotel

-Note: Editor's note: This article was previously published in 2013.
-It was reformatted, updated and republished in 2017 and again in May 2018.